 He has spent his complete working life in the guntrade, making and repairing the best sporting weapons.
 Philip grew up in Canada.
 Naturally he is a passionate outdoorsman and particularly enjoys camping, game shooting and fishing.

-He goes back to the Great Lakes in Ontario for the Bass fishing season as often as he can, but not as much as he'd like!
+He goes back to the Great Lakes in Ontario for the Bass fishing season as often as he can, but not as often as he'd like!

-He specialises in barrel making and sleeving, especially double rifles but mainly now spends most of his time restoring and maintaining shotguns and rifles.
+He specialises in barrel making and sleeving, especially double rifles but is happily spending most of his time these days restoring and maintaining shotguns and rifles.

 Philip has an outstanding reputation for his superior gun making skills, not just locally, but across the country and around the world.